Hyperspherical embedding for novel class classification: Results

 \subsubsection{Joint scenario}

-In this subsection, we present the joint analysis for the Plantnet dataset.
-We present results where we instantiate the base model trained on $N$ classes.
-Then, we add other $M$ unseen classes so that the model must classify between $N+M$ classes.
-Weights for the $M$ classes are inferred as described in section \ref{sec:NSL} and we report model accuracy for the overall model, as well as for the $M$ classes.
+In this subsection, we present the results of the joint scenario for the Pl@ntnet dataset.
+We present results where we instantiate the base model trained on $K$ classes.
+Then, we add other $K^*$ unseen classes so that the model must classify between $K+K^*$ classes.
+Weights for the $K^*$ classes are inferred as described in section Classifying new classes via NSL and we report model accuracy for the overall model, as well as for the $M$ classes.
 Results are presented in figures \ref{fig:JointedOverAll} and \ref{fig:JointedOverAllUnseen}.

-In figures \ref{fig:JointedOverAll} and \ref{fig:JointedOverAllUnseen} we presented our results for a jointed scenario evaluating the overall model quality as new classes are added as well as showing the balanced accuracy calculated only on the unseen classes.
-Our conclusions on the disjointed scenario seen in figure \ref{fig:Comparative} also hold in these results, as we can see for both of these cases the model trained on 28 classes has the higher balanced accuracy given the same number of total classes and the model optimized on 43 classes shows the worse balanced accuracy.
-The lack of diversity of the model optimized on 10 classes can be seen influencing its quality as the number of novel classes increase in both scenarios.
+In figures \ref{fig:JointedOverAll} and \ref{fig:JointedOverAllUnseen} we present our results for the joint scenario evaluating the overall model quality as new classes are added as well as showing the balanced accuracy calculated only on the unseen classes.
+Our conclusions on the disjoint scenario seen in figure \ref{fig:Comparative} also hold in these results, as we can see for both of these cases the model trained on 28 classes has the higher balanced accuracy given the same number of total classes and the model optimized on 43 classes shows the worse balanced accuracy.
+The lack of diversity of the model optimized on 10 classes can be seen influencing it's quality as the number of novel classes increase in both scenarios.